 The next release was on May 4th, 1977 on the Capitol album “The Beatles At The Hollywood Bowl.”
 They performed the song during their first appearance at that venue on August 23rd, 1964.
-The album went platinum and peaked at number two on the Billboard charts.
+The album went platinum and peaked at #2 on the Billboard charts.
 It eventually was remastered by Giles Martin and re-released under the slightly new title "Live At The Hollywood Bowl" on September 9th, 2016.

 Capitol teamed up with Evatone Records to release "All My Loving" with "You've Got To Hide Your Love Away" on a flexi-disc as a promotion at American record stores.
 This limited edition disc, released in 1982, was produced in three forms; one for Musicland stores, one for Discount stores, and one for Sam Goody stores, all of which are quite the collectors' items today.

 February 26th, 1987 was when the original British "With The Beatles" hit the US in the compact disc format.
 This CD, which included "All My Loving," was only released in mono, a vinyl edition coming out on July 21st, 1987.
 A remastered stereo CD version hit the market on September 9th, 2009, the stereo vinyl edition being released on November 13th, 2012.